AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

     ![Authoring tasks in the Assigned to you tab](./images/authoring-task-access.png){width="650" align="left"}

-    *Caption: Authoring task in the Assigned to you tab*
+    *Authoring task in the Assigned to you tab*

     ![Authoring tasks in the Your tasks widget](./images/authoring-task-access-your-tasks.png){width="650" align="left"}

-    *Caption: Authoring task in the Your tasks widget*
+    *Authoring task in the Your tasks widget*
 2. Hover over the task you want to work on and select&nbsp; ![](images/Smock_OpenIn_18_N.svg)&nbsp; to open it.
 You can also open the task by simply selecting the task.
    All authoring tasks open in the Editor.
 3. Review the task details in the **Details** tab and select the **Asset** file to open it.